 Additional Considerations for HR

-- Support Documentation: Assist with gathering pension records or language certificates to streamline applications.
+- Support Documentation: Assist with gathering pension records or language certificates to speed up applications.

 - Government Resources: Direct employees to Make it in Germany for official guidance.